 The university has admission and retention standards that apply to all undergraduates.
 The following policy pertains to any additional admission and retention standards proposed by colleges and departments.

 The use of admission/retention standards are most appropriate when based upon demonstrated curricular need.
 Ideally, lack of resources for a program should be addressed through regular budgetary procedures.
-However if admission/retention standards must be used to control the size of a program, only changes to admission standards will be approved.
+However, if admission/retention standards must be used to control the size of a program, only changes to admission standards will be approved.
 Any retention standards beyond those for the entire university must be justified based solely upon demonstrated academic and curricular necessity.

-Category II proposals to change admissions or retentions standards should be clearly justified through specific reference to the following criteria for evaluating curricular or academic necessity:
+Proposals to change admissions or retentions standards should be clearly justified through specific reference to the following criteria for evaluating curricular or academic necessity:

 Any proposed admission/retention standards must discuss mechanisms designed to alert and assist students who are having difficulty or who need to change to another major.